athertahir/deep-learning-time-series-forecasting/chapter_14/Lab12.md

 ```

 We can make the difference order a hyperparameter to the model and only perform the
 operation if a value other than zero is provided.
-Themodelfit() function
+The model_fit() function
 for fitting an LSTM
 model is provided below.
 The model expects a list of five model
 hyperparameters; they are: